 The Ethernet port is connected to a commercial Ethernet-wireless bridge (a D-Link DWL-G810).
 The omni-directional antenna is replaced by a double quad antenna with a gain of approximately 10dB mounted on the back of the delay line trolley.
-A similar antenna is mounted at the end of the delay line pipe and connected to a similar Ethernet-wireless bridge.
+A similar antenna is mounted at the end of the delay line pipe and is connected to a commercial wireless access point (a D-Link DWL-2100AP) which relays data to and from the local wired network.